-Shiba Inus are fantastic!
-But if you’ve owned a Shiba for long I’m sure you’ve learned they’re also fantastic fur-shedders.
-Of course your Shiba seems as excited as ever to be shedding so much fur, but you might be slightly less excited by the experience.
+Shiba Inu shedding are fantastic!
+Of course, your Shiba seems as excited as ever to be shedding so much fur, but you might be slightly less excited by the experience.
 Today we’ll see how Shiba Shedding can be managed with the right tools and know-how.

 How often do Shiba Inus Shed?